goust764/RISC_V_Project/README.md

-# Miniprojet_RISC_V
+# RISC_V_PROJECT
-**SEI 2A projet semestre 8**
+**SEI 2A project semester 8 with personnal improvements**
 ![Archi](doc/archi.svg)
-Ce projet de 4e année d'école d'ingénieur consistait à réaliser un processeur *RISC-V* 32 bits en System Verilog.
-Le processeur devait être capable d'exécuter le jeu d'instruction *RV32I* sans extentions.
-Le processeur est aussi accompagné d'un compilateur permettant de passer d'un code assembleur *RV32I* à un code machine.
+This 4th year engineering school project involved building a 32-bit *RISC-V* processor in System Verilog.
+The processor had to be capable of executing the *RV32I* instruction set without extensions.
+The processor is also accompanied by a compiler that can be used to convert *RV32I* assembly code into machine code.

 ## Architecture
-Le processeur adopte une architecture *Harvard*.
-Il comporte un pipeline 5 étages (Fetch, Decode, Execute, Memory, WriteBack).
-Il est capable d'exécuter l'ensemble du jeu d'instruction *RV32I* sans extentions à l'exception des instructions suivantes :
+The processor adopts *Harvard*.
+It features a 5-stage pipeline (Fetch, Decode, Execute, Memory, WriteBack).
+It is capable of executing the entire *RV32I* instruction set without extensions, with the exception of the following instructions:
 - `csrrw`
 - `csrrs`
 - `csrrc`